AlonTzafari/ticket-manager/README.md

 # Ticket Manager

-This project is a wix interview task which displays many of the skills I learned so far.
+This project is a solution tp a wix interview task.
+Built with React, Node & MongoDB.

-Heres A Link to to the app deployed on [heroku.](https://owl-ticket-manager.herokuapp.com/)
+Here is A Link to to the app deployed on [heroku.](https://owl-ticket-manager.herokuapp.com/)

 ## Bonus